mehrans12/ecommerce-2K23-CSM-73/docs/Sprint-1.md

 **Why variants matter here:** Stock and price live on `PRODUCT_VARIANTS`, not `PRODUCTS`.
 This is the key modeling decision that separates an apparel schema from a flat electronics schema — a "Medium Blue Hoodie" and a "Large Black Hoodie" are different sellable units with independent stock counts, even though they share one parent product listing.

 ---

-## Submission Checklist

-- [ ] Commit this file as `docs/SPRINT_1.md` on the primary branch
-- [ ] Add instructor and TA as repository collaborators
-- [ ] Verify the Mermaid diagram renders correctly on GitHub
-- [ ] Submit the repository URL to the LMS before the deadline